Get ready for your license test with AI assistance!

 Here is Our AI Assistant's Explanation

-1. If the radiator is contaminated with dirt, it can obstruct airflow and reduce the cooling efficiency, leading to higher temperatures.
-2. If the radiator fan has stopped working, it can prevent air from flowing through the radiator, which is crucial for cooling the coolant.
-3. A perforation in the radiator system can lead to coolant leaks, reducing the amount of coolant available for circulation and thus causing overheating.
+1. A contaminated radiator can block the flow of coolant, preventing heat from being dissipated properly.
+2. If the radiator fan is not functioning, it cannot draw air through the radiator, which is essential for cooling the coolant.
+3. A perforation in the radiator system can lead to coolant leaks, reducing the amount of coolant available to regulate engine temperature.